exograph/exograph/docs/proposal/side-effects.md

 }
 ```

 Note, unlike user-specified queries and mutations, we don't need parameters to be marked @injected (they are implied to be @injected).
-Since Claytip invokes the interceptors, it supplied every parameter and we don't need the distinction between user-supplied and system-injected parameters.
+Since Exograph invokes the interceptors, it supplied every parameter and we don't need the distinction between user-supplied and system-injected parameters.

 The `around` interceptor surrounds the specified operations (in this case, all queries and mutations) and invokes the corresponding method, which may execute any logic and may or may not proceed with the original operation.